Near-Field Communications with Block-Dominant Compressed Sensing: Fundamentals, Approaches, and Future Directions: Introduction

-Fortunately, the NF channel can be transformed into a relatively sparse embodiment by involving the polar-domain transformation (PDT) proposed in \cite{dai2022tcom}, which relies on the polar coordinates of both distance and phase.
-However, this mapping tends to significantly increase the number of the total channel-taps, leading to an unaffordable increase in CE and TPC complexity.
-For instance, when the number of antennas at base station (BS) is $256$, the number of the PDT channel-taps is about $2200$, which is $4$ times more than the number of conventional angular-domain channel-taps based on the DFT mapping \cite{dai2022tcom}.
-Moreover, the weak sparsity at the PDT output, i.e., the signal structure that the sparsity level is relatively high, becomes more pronounced as the distance increases because of the gradual transition to the far-field scenario.
-Specifically, the number of non-zero channel-taps gradually exceeds the upper limit of sparsity, above which the conventional CS-based CE is unreliable \cite{liyang2022tsp}.
-As shown in \cite{dai2022tcom} and \cite{FundamentalsofWirelessCommunication}, the energy spread and scatterer aggregation effects result in adjacent non-zero angle/distance values, which was regarded as a block structure \cite{liyang2022tsp}.
-The block-based CS (BCS) can effectively improve the upper limit of sparsity by exploiting this structural characteristic.
+Fortunately, the NF channel can be transformed into a relatively sparse embodiment by involving the polar-domain transform (PDT) proposed in \cite{dai2022tcom}.
+Especially, the discrete Fourier transform (DFT) matrix for angular-domain mapping consists of FF steering vectors, while the NF steering vectors form the PDT matrix \cite{wuhaochen2024}.
+However, the PDT mapping tends to significantly increase the number of the total channel-taps by sampling both the angle and distance ingredients, leading to an unaffordable complexity increase in both CE and TPC \cite{dai2022tcom}.
+As shown in \cite{dai2022tcom} and \cite{FundamentalsofWirelessCommunication}, the energy spread and scatterer cluster effects result in adjacent non-zero angle/distance values, which is regarded as a block structure \cite{liyang2022tsp}.
+The block CS (BCS) can effectively enhance sparse recovery performance by exploiting this structural characteristic.

-In order to further increase the upper limit of sparsity that BCS can withstand, block structure-based useful information stemming from wireless environments or communication systems, called block-dominant side-information (BD-SI), can be exploited.
-For instance, the non-zero channel-tap positions in a time slot are likely to be similar in the next time slot, exhibiting joint correlation property.
-The BCS technique assisted by BD-SI is proposed in this article and regarded as block-dominant CS (BD-CS).
+In actual wireless channels, valuable information that exhibits the property of block structure, referred to as block-dominant side-information (BD-SI), can be utilized to enhance the recovery performance of BCS \cite{wuhaochen2024}.
+For instance, the non-zero channel-tap positions on different subcarriers are usually the same, exhibiting joint correlation property \cite{liyang2023arxiv}.
+BCS technique assisted by BD-SI is studied and regarded as block-dominant CS (BD-CS).